Southern Pacific, Promontory Branch

 March 19, 1903

-The Promontory Branch from Ogden to Corinne was removed from service in 1903 when the SP began using the UP line between Odgen and Corinne.
-Westbounds out of Odgen operated over the Oregon Short Line track to Brigham City, then on the new cut-off to Corrine."
+The Promontory Branch from Ogden to Corinne was removed from service in 1903 when the SP began using the UP line between Ogden and Corinne.
+Westbounds out of Ogden operated over the Oregon Short Line track to Brigham City, then on the new cut-off to Corrine."
 (Weekly Independent of Elko, March 27, 1903, citing the previous Friday's daily issue for March 20th, "beginning yesterday"; courtesy of John Sweetser, email dated April 23, 2003)

 March 27, 1903